MicrosoftDocs/kaizala-docs.fr-FR/Articles/Actions/KASClient/generated/enums/kasclient.kasquestiontype.md

 Type de numéro de téléphone

 ___
 <a id="singleselect"></a>

 ###  <a name="singleselect"></a>SingleSelect

 **SingleSelect**: = 0

-Une seule option peut être sélectionnée dans la liste d'options.
+Une seule option peut être sélectionnée dans la liste d’options.

 ___
 <a id="singleselectexternal"></a>

 ###  <a name="singleselectexternal"></a>SingleSelectExternal